cakephp/authorization/readme.md

 Authorization stack for the CakePHP framework.

-This plugin is for CakePHP 3.5+.
+This branch is for CakePHP 3.x.

 ## Authorization not Authentication